IFC is one of the world’s largest implementers of Blended Concessional Finance for private sector operations.

 IFC is a global leader in crowding-in private finance to deliver sustainable impact in the developing world.
-Blended concessional finance for private sector projects is one of the most significant tools that development finance institutions can use, in cooperation with development partners, to address market failures and to help mobilize private investment in pioneering projects and challenging environments.
+Blended Concessional Finance is one of the most significant tools that a development finance institution like IFC can use, in cooperation with development partners, to address market failures and to help mobilize private investment in pioneering projects and challenging environments.

-IFC defines blended finance as the use of relatively small amounts of concessional donor funds to mitigate specific investment risks and help rebalance risk-reward profiles of pioneering investments that are unable to proceed on strictly commercial terms.
-Concessional funds are structured as co-investments, with an expectation of reflows for future investments or other uses.
+In its Blended Finance practice, IFC uses relatively small amounts of concessional donor funds to mitigate specific investment risks and help rebalance risk-reward profiles of pioneering investments that are unable to proceed on strictly commercial terms.

 Blended finance solutions at IFC can be structured as debt, equity, risk-sharing, or guarantee products with different rates, tenor, security, or rank.
 Under select facilities, they can also be performance-based incentive structures.
-Solutions depend, among other things, on the market barriers and failures that need to be addressed and the requirements of donors.
+Solutions are tailored to address specific market barriers and failures and the requirements of donor partners.

-Blended Finance uses concessional resources strategically and transparently to deliver on impact.
+IFC’s Blended Finance practice uses concessional resources effectively, efficiently, and transparently to deliver on impact.

 IFC has a well-established, formal, and rigorous approach to blending concessional funds alongside its own capital, including the principles and governance by which it applies such funds.